Brief Pain Exposure Therapy (BPET) for Nociplastic Pain

 Exclusion Criteria:

-• - Indication of a co-occurring (non-fibromyalgia) cause of chronic pain (e.g., inflammatory arthritis, autoimmune disorders, spinal cord injury, cancer) - Currently receiving cognitive-behavioral therapy or other psychological therapies for pain.
+• - Indication of a co-occurring (non-fibromyalgia OR non-lupus) cause of chronic pain (e.g., inflammatory arthritis, other autoimmune disorders, spinal cord injury, cancer) - Currently receiving cognitive-behavioral therapy or other psychological therapies for pain.

 • - Open litigation regarding chronic pain in the past 1 year, as assessed in preliminary study screening.